kessyadd/Profile_Picture_Generator/README.md

-React - Generate unique image from any text using Robohash.
+React app - Generate unique image from any text using Robohash.

 link: https://robohash.org/